Armel-WonderWalls/Vue_Three_Git/README.md

 };
 </script>
 ```
-Remove the "setup" from <style> tag and add the following code withing it.
+Remove the "scoped" from <style> tag and add the following code withing it.
 ```html
 body {
   margin: 0;